-Note: the number of the mode is the first field of the output is the ordinal of the mode in the FEM data file.
+Note: the number of the mode in the first field of the output, after the dot, is the ordinal of the mode in the FEM data file.
 If only a portion of the modes was selected using the list keyword, the mode numbers will reflect the selected modes.
 For example, if the modal joint was defined as